 But don’t worry, you keep all the Audible books you already bought!
 And, of course, you can join again at any time.
 You will still have access to your account and your audiobook library.

-If you are currently on a free trial with Audible, you can also cancel right away and won’t get charged!
-The audiobook purchase you made with your test month credit will stay in your library.
+If you are currently on a free trial with Audible, you can also cancel right away and won’t get charged.
+The audiobook purchase you made with your test month credit will stay in your library, and you can access it at any time.

 To cancel my Audible subscription, I navigate to the upper right corner where it says “Hi, Eline” and click on that link.
 Now a menu opens up showing my current membership status.